UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 <p style="border:3px; border-style:solid; border-color:#FA9C18; padding: 1px;"> 1. <strong> Make a commit <strong/> of your own changes in the local repository. <br> 2. <strong> Send your new commits to the remote <strong/> GitHub repository. <br> 3.  <strong> Retrieve any new changes <strong/> (that others made) from the remote GitHub repository.</p>

 Notes: When you work in a local version-controlled repository, there are generally three additional steps you must take as part of your regular workflow.
-In addition to just working on files—creating, editing, and deleting files as you normally would—you must:
+In addition to just working on files—creating, editing, and deleting files as you normally would—you must tell Git when to:

-1. Tell Git when to **make a commit** of your own changes in the local repository.
+1. **Make a commit** of your own changes in the local repository.
-2. Tell Git when to **send your new commits to the remote** GitHub repository.
+2. **Send your new commits to the remote** GitHub repository.
-3. Tell Git when to **retrieve any new changes** (that others made) from the remote GitHub repository.
+3. **Retrieve any new changes** (that others made) from the remote GitHub repository.

 In this section we will discuss the first step.